aws/aws-lambda-go/README.md

 # Building your function

-Preparing a binary to deploy to AWS Lambda requires that it is compiled it for Linux and placed into a .zip file.
+Preparing a binary to deploy to AWS Lambda requires that it is compiled for Linux and placed into a .zip file.

 ## For developers on Linux and macOS
 ``` shell